William Whiteley: Murder

 On 24 January 1907, Whiteley was shot dead at his shop by Horace George Rayner, aged 29, who claimed that he was Whiteley's illegitimate son, and that his real name was Cecil Whiteley.
 Decades before his successes, Horace's father, George Rayner, was a very close friend of Whiteley and the two of them were acquainted with two sisters from Brighton and would visit them together.
 Their relationship with the young ladies resulted in a quarrel and the friendship of George Rayner and Whiteley abruptly ended.
-Whiteley's attorneys claimed that the person Cecil Whiteley had never existed and were unsure of motive behind the confrontation.
+Whiteley's attorneys claimed that the person Cecil Whiteley had never existed and were unsure of a motive behind the confrontation.
 However, upon Rayner's arrest a package of documents was procured, potentially evidence of Rayner's claim.
-Rayner attempted suicide and left a note which read "To All Whome It May Concern -- William Whiteley is my father, and has brought upon himself and me a double fatality by reason of his own refusal of a request perfectly reasonable -- R.I.P."
+Rayner attempted suicide and left a note which read "To All Whom It May Concern -- William Whiteley is my father, and has brought upon himself and me a double fatality by reason of his own refusal of a request perfectly reasonable -- R.I.P."
 In his will Whiteley left £1 million (a fabulous amount at that time, equivalent in 2018 to £103 million).
 Some of the money was used to create Whiteley Village, a retirement village near Walton-on-Thames.

 Following his death, Whiteley's two sons carried on operating the business and opened a new shop in 1912.
 This was eventually sold to Harry Gordon Selfridge in 1927.